-For the three months ended May 31, 2014 and 2013 we incurred \$1.0 million and \$0.7 million in base management fees, respectively.
-For the three months ended May 31, 2014 and 2013, we accrued \$0.3 million, and \$0.6 million in incentive fees related to pre-incentive fee net investment income.
-For the three months ended May 31, 2014 and 2013 we accrued \$0.1 million and \$0.2 million in incentive management fees related to capital gains, respectively.
+For the three months ended August 31, 2014 and 2013, we incurred \$1.0 million and \$0.8 million in base management fees, respectively.
+For the three months ended August 31, 2014 and 2013, we accrued \$0.6 million and \$0.1 million in incentive fees related to pre-incentive fee net investment income.
+For the three months ended August 31, 2014, we accrued \$0.2 million in incentive fees related to capital gains.
+For the three months ended August 31, 2014 and 2013, there was a reduction of \$0.2 million in incentive management fees related to capital gains.
+For the six months ended August 31, 2014 and 2013, we incurred \$2.0 million and \$1.5 million in base management fees, respectively.
+For the six months ended August 31, 2014 and 2013, we accrued \$0.9 million and \$0.8 million in incentive fees related to pre-incentive fee net investment income.
+For the six months ended August 31, 2014, we accrued \$0.3 million in incentive management fees related to capital gains.
+For the six months ended August 31, 2013, we did not accrue incentive management fees related to capital gains.
 The accrual is calculated using both realized and unrealized capital gains for the period.
 The actual incentive fee related to capital gains will be determined and payable in arrears at the end of the fiscal year and will include only realized capital gains for the period.
-As of May 31, 2014, the base management fees accrual was \$1.0 million, and the incentive fees accrual was \$2.6 million and is included in management and incentive fees payable in the accompanying consolidated statements of assets and liabilities.
-As of February 28, 2014, the base management fees accrual was \$0.9 million and the incentive fees accrual was \$3.0 million and is included in management and incentive fees payable in the accompanying consolidated statements of assets and liabilities.
+As of August 31, 2014, the base management fees accrual was \$1.0 million, and the incentive fees accrual was \$3.2 million and is included in management and incentive fees accrual was \$0.9 million and the incentive fees accrual was \$3.0 million and is included in management and incentive fees accrual was \$3.0 million and is included in management and incentive fees accrual was \$3.0 million and is included in management and incentive fees accrual was \$3.0 million and is included in management and incentive fees accrual was \$3.0 million and is included in management and incentive fees accrual was \$3.0 million and is included in management and incentive fees accrual was \$3.0 million a

 On July 30, 2010, the Company entered into a separate administration agreement (the "Administration Agreement") with our Manager, pursuant to which our Manager, as our administrator, has agreed to furnish us with the facilities and administrative services necessary to conduct our day-to-day operations and provide managerial assistance on our behalf to those portfolio companies to which we are required to provide such assistance.
 The initial term of the Administration Agreement is two years, with automatic, one-year renewals at the end of each year subject to certain approvals by our board of directors and/or our stockholders.
 The amount of expenses payable or reimbursable thereunder by the Company is capped at \$1.0 million for the initial two year term of the administration agreement.
-On July 15, 2013, our board of directors approved the renewal of the Administration Agreement for an additional one-year term and determined to maintain the cap on the payment or reimbursement of expenses by the Company thereunder to \$1.0 million for the additional one-year term.
+On July 10, 2014, our board of directors approved the renewal of the Administration Agreement for an additional one-year term and determined to maintain the cap on the payment or reimbursement of expenses by the Company thereunder to \$1.0 million for the additional one-year term.